Mobile navigation

 We work with:

-• Children and young people with or without an Education, Health and Care Plan.
+• children and young people with or without an Education, Health and Care Plan

-• Children and young people who have a long-term physical disability such as Cerebral Palsy, Spina Bifida, Muscular Dystrophy, Acquired Spinal Injury and Acquired Brain Injury.
+• children and young people who have a long-term physical disability such as Cerebral Palsy, Spina Bifida, Muscular Dystrophy, Acquired Spinal Injury and Acquired Brain Injury

-• Children and young people who have a complex medical need that affects their access to education such as uncontrolled Epilepsy and Diabetes.
+• children and young people who have a complex medical need that affects their access to education such as uncontrolled epilepsy and diabetes

-For those individuals who DO NOT meet our criteria:
+For those individuals who do not meet our criteria

 We do not accept referrals to support students with purely mental health needs, but we do support children and young people whose physical disability or complex medical need has affected their mental health.